How is the MCAT Scored?

 Written By: Phil Hawkins, Senior MCAT Instructor

 When it comes to how the MCAT is scored, there are several questions that I see all the time.
-In an effort to make things a bit easier to understand with this perplexing scoring scale, we’re going to shed some light on the three most common questions.
+In an effort to make MCAT scores easier to understand, we’re going to shed some light on the three most common questions.

 MCAT Score to Percentile Conversion

 Why is the MCAT Scoring Scale so Weird?